roddhjav/pass-import/README.md

   -C, --convert         Convert invalid caracters present in the paths.
   -s CAR, --sep CAR     Provide a caracter of replacement for the path
                         separator.
 Default: '-'
+  --cols COLS           CSV expected columns to map columns to credential
+                        attributes.
+Only used for the generic csv importer.
   --config CONFIG       Set a config file.
 Default: '.import' -l, --list            List the supported password managers.
   -f, --force           Overwrite existing path.